caltechlibrary/newt/README.md

 In 2024 there is allot of off the self software to build on.
 Newt provides a few tools to fill in the gaps.

 - `newt` is a development tool for data modeling, generating code, running Newt router, template engine and PostgREST or dataset collections
-- `newtrouter` is a stateless web service (a.k.a. micro service) that routes a web requests through a data pipelines built from other web services
+- `ndr` is a stateless web service (a.k.a. micro service) that routes a web requests through a data pipelines built from other web services
-- `newtte` is a stateless template engine inspired by Pandoc server that supports the [Handlebarsjs](https://handlebarsjs.com) template language and is designed to process data from a JSON data source
+- `nte` is a stateless template engine inspired by Pandoc server that supports the [Handlebarsjs](https://handlebarsjs.com) template language and is designed to process data from a JSON data source

 The Newt YAML configuration ties these together expressing